Share

 This article was originally published December 9, 2024 and has since been updated.

-It’s been over one year since Javier Milei assumed the presidency of Argentina on December 10, 2023 and in the process became the first self-professed libertarian head of state in the world.
+In December 2023, Javier Milei assumed the presidency of Argentina, becoming the first self-professed libertarian head of state in the world.
 The former congressman, radio host, and economist won 56 percent of the vote in the November 2023 presidential runoff with a campaign promising to radically reduce the Argentine state and reverse the country’s economic woes.

 How do Argentines grade their president?
-AS/COA Online looks at his approval numbers, compares them to past presidents, and zeros in on how his performance is being graded on top issues.
+Ahead of the October 26 midterm, AS/COA Online looks at his approval numbers, compares them to past presidents, and zeros in on how his performance is being graded on top issues.

 Related